 Soil: Alberese and Galestro stones, sand 33%, clay 33%, silt 33%

-for 24 months.
-Once bottled, the wine remains for a further year stored on the estate for refinement
+where it is aged for 24 months.
+Once bottled, the wine remains stored in the estate for refinement

-refined and balanced.
 The acid note, typical of Sangiovese, confers a particular length and vivacity to the taste that is

 characteristic salinity, minerality of the terrain.
 Excellent and unique expression of Sangiovese.
-Improves with

 Serving suggestions: traditional accompaniments are red meat (both fresh and salted), game, and